-- i.
-Land Marshal - 1.
-Responsible for the management of the Land Rules portion of the Rules of Play. - 2.
-Appoints the Coin Marshal and may appoint other assistants as needed. - 3.
-Is the on-the-field interpreter of the Land Rules portion of the Rules of Play. - 4.
-Has no vote on the Board of Directors but may attend meetings at the discretion of the Board. - 5.
-Must have a written copy of the land rules and monster charts on their person at all events (electronic copy is acceptable).
+- I) Responsible for the management of the Land Rules portion of the Rules of Play. - II) Is the on-the-field interpreter of the Land Rules portion of the Rules of Play. - III) Has no vote on the Board of Directors but may attend meetings at the discretion of the Board. - IV) Must have a written copy of the land rules and monster charts on their person at all events (electronic copy is acceptable).

-ii.
-President Emeritus
+B) President Emeritus